dreamking60/d3-start-to-finish-leanpub/manuscript/09 PRACTICAL Draw the Data.md

 ## Overview

-Open `step3` from the code download.
+Open `d3-start-to-finish-code/step3` in the code download.
 The file structure is:

 ```text
 step3